-The Panoply workbench, accessible by clicking Analyze in the navigation menu, is a web-based sandbox for testing and running queries.
+The Panoply workbench, accessible by clicking Workbench in the navigation menu, is a web-based sandbox for testing and running queries.
 You can also save your queries as views in order to reuse them in this workbench, an external workbench, a visualization tool, or any analytics tool that you want to connect to Panoply.

 The workbench consists of:

 - Query area - Any valid SQL syntax will work here.
 To execute your query, click the Run icon above the query area, or press Shift + Enter.

 - Table list - Your tables and views are organized by schema.
 Expand a table or view to view the list of related fields.
 You can drag-and-drop items from this area into the query area.

 - Results - The results of your executed query appear here.

 You can adjust the height of the query area and the results area.
 You can show or hide the table list by clicking the grid icon above the query area.

 Apart from executing queries, most of the workbench’s functionality is accessed through the workbench menu.
 To open the workbench menu, click the menu icon .

 The Panoply workbench menu consists of the following items:

 - New - Clears the query area and the results area so you can start a fresh query.